APC inaugurates seven-member reconciliation committee for Kogi — Nigeria Today

 APC inaugurates seven-member reconciliation committee for Kogi

+The chairman of the committee thanked the party for the opportunity to serve and assured the party that the committee wold bring peace and settlement to the party in Kogi

+“There is no doubt that it is an onerous task, but we are committed people and believe in bringing our experiences to bear on the issue, we will be able to resolve the issue as directed by our great party,´´ he said.
+(NAN)

-The post APC inaugurates seven-member reconciliation committee for Kogi appeared first on The Herald Nigeria.
+The post APC inaugurates seven-member reconciliation committee for Kogi appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share